Food Waste Collection

 • Use a kitchen caddy to store your food waste in your kitchen then transfer the food to your outside caddy

-• Use any reused bag to line your kitchen caddy e.g. old bread or potato bag, empty salad bag, frozen food bag, cereal box bag or old carrier bag or alternatively newspaper
+• Use any reused bag to line your kitchen caddy e.g. an old bread bag, empty salad bag, frozen food bag, old carrier bag, compostable bag or newspaper to keep it clean

 • If you put the handle forward on your outside caddy the lid will lock to help keep the contents secure